Runar Hauge

-Runar Hauge (born 1 September 2001) is a Norwegian professional footballer who plays for Scottish Premiership club Hibernian as a winger.
-He has previously played for Bodø/Glimt, Grorud, Stjørdals-Blink in Norway, and for Irish club Dundalk.
+Runar Hauge (born 1 September 2001) is a Norwegian professional footballer who plays for Danish 1st Division side Hobro IK as a winger.
+He has previously played for Bodø/Glimt, Grorud, Stjørdals-Blink in Norway, Scottish club Hibernian, and for Irish club Dundalk.
 Hauge represented Norway in youth internationals up to the under-18 level.

 Club career

 Hauge began his club career with Bodø/Glimt.

 In January 2022 he was linked with a transfer to Scottish club Hibernian, and he signed for the club on 31 January.
 Hauge and Norwegian compatriot Elias Melkersen made their Hibernian debuts on 2 March 2022, both appearing as substitutes.
 Hauge was loaned to Irish club Dundalk in July 2022.
 He made his debut on 29 July 2022, in a 4–0 FAI Cup win over Longford Town at Oriel Park.

+Hauge returned to Norwegian football in July 2023, moving on a free transfer to Jerv.

+On 25 August 2025, Hauge joined Danish 1st Division side Hobro IK on a 3-year contract.

 International career

 Hauge is a Norway youth international.

 Personal life

-Hauge is the younger brother of Frankfurt player Jens Petter Hauge.
+Hauge is the younger brother of fellow footballer Jens Petter Hauge.